 On a second level, we need robust, human-friendly systems.
 To support individuals and their healthier lifestyles, these systems should be blended and united, rather than siloed and fragmented.
 They should look beyond the cure to understand the cause.
 In so doing, they should share and embody core ethical values that strengthen the community and individuals they serve.

 The third sphere of action involves communities.
 Everyone belongs to several, all of which will play a role in accelerating the shift towards human-centric health and wellbeing.
-As we propose structural changes, their support is vital.
 These changes will engage families, work teams, neighborhoods, and other physical and virtual social connections.

 We can look to a future of healthcare in which maintaining and promoting people’s general wellbeing is a more prominent aim for society.